dspeterson/dory/doc/detailed_config.md

 default value is 256.
 * `--topic_autocreate`: Enable automatic topic creation.
 For this to work, the brokers must be configured with `auto.create.topics.enable=true`.
-* `--omit_timestamp`: Do not use this option, since it will soon be removed.
-Its purpose is to provide compatibility with legacy infrastructure at if(we).
-* `--use_old_input_format`: Do not use this option, since it will soon be removed.
-Its purpose is to provide compatibility with legacy infrastructure at if(we).
-* `--use_old_output_format`: Do not use this option, since it will soon be removed.
-Its purpose is to provide compatibility with legacy infrastructure at if(we).

 Now that you are familiar with all of Dory's configuration options, you may find information on [troubleshooting](troubleshooting.md) helpful.